 The School House and the new American Emergent Curriculum (AEC) has a simple mission — to connect what we know works in learning with what we love about traditional American schools.
-Instead of relying on just one pedagogy or one set of standards, The School House thoughtfully combines the most effective ways of learning: an academic Montessori Foundation, Project-Based Learning, Critical Thinking & Group Dialogue and Art + Design Studio (Reggio Emilia), with the things we all grew up with and loved in public school: access to great sports programs, performing arts, civics and diversity.
+Instead of relying on just one pedagogy or one set of standards, The School House thoughtfully combines the most effective ways of learning: an Structured Materials Foundation, Project-Based Learning, Critical Thinking & Group Dialogue and Art, Nature + Design Studio (Reggio Emilia), with the things we all grew up with and loved in public school: access to great sports programs, performing arts, civics and diversity.

 The result is a highly integrated curriculum serving a community of Learners who thrive not just academically but emotionally, socially and physically in the most crucial time of their young lives, 3-12 years old.